gaffner/Secret-Chat/README.md

 | Interactor   | In charge of communicate with the end user.
 Currently the only implementation is the `ConsoleInteractor`,but other interactors (for example `GraphicInteractor`, or `ReactInteractor`, or whatever) can easily by implemented. |                   ConsoleInteractor |
 | Chat         |                                In charge of the end to end message process.
 This component gathers most of the other components, and use them when needed.
 Contained inside the `Interactor` .                                 |                                Chat |

-The component of the project also described in the bellow flowchart:
+The components of the project also described in the bellow flowchart:
 ![image](https://i.imgur.com/UYFOYKI.png)